cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 The YAML part declares the general framework, while GLSL part specifies the actual shader.<br>
 Together they form a complete specification for the rendering process.

-We recommend editing effect files using Visual Studio Code with the official `Cocos Effect` plugin from marketplace.
+We recommend editing effect files using Visual Studio Code with the official `Cocos Effect` plugin from the marketplace.

-Note: This document is targeted at Technical Artists or Graphics Developers,<br>
+Note: This document is targeted at technical artists or graphic designers,<br>
-if you are design artists who need specific shader customization needs, please contact your TA or programmer for support and give them this doc.
+if you are a design artist who needs specific shader customizations, please contact your technical artist or programmer for support.

 ## Framework Syntax
-Using `builtin-unlit.effect` as an example, it contains some thing like this:
+Using `builtin-unlit.effect` as an example, it looks something like this:

 ![effect](effect.png)